Transmitter-device-independent quantum key distribution

-Relaxing fully DI framework by partially characterizing one party’s devices leads to one-sided device-independent (1sDI) scenario, which can be utilized to formalize transmitter-device-independence.
-The concept of 1sDI was initially implied by entropic uncertainty relations~\cite{tomamichelUncertaintyRelationSmooth2011} and later formalized through operational 1sDI-QKD protocols~\cite{tomamichelTightFinitekeyAnalysis2012}.
-Experimental realizations were first achieved in continuous-variable (CV) systems~\cite{gehringImplementationContinuousvariableQuantum2015,walkExperimentalDemonstrationGaussian2016}, but the security requirements remain stringent and consequently limit the communication distance.
-A discrete-variable (DV) 1sDI-QKD protocol based on quantum steering~\cite{wiseman2007Steering,uolaQuantumSteering2020} was also proposed~\cite{branciardOnesidedDeviceindependentQuantum2012}, but remains experimentally unrealized owing to its marginal relaxation on the requirement closing the detection loophole and its reliance on post-selection which leaves it vulnerable to coherent attacks.
-The latest numerical techniques~\cite{masiniOnesidedDIQKDSecure2024} indicate that a 1sDI-QKD protocol has a secure transmission distance potentially comparable to enhanced conventional QKD systems~\cite{liFullyPassiveMeasurementdeviceindependent2024,wangFullyPassiveMeasurementdeviceindependent2024}, but the experimental validation and performance benchmaking are still lacking.
+A transmitter-device-independent (TDI) protocol is particularly well suited to network architectures in which mobile users equipped with less secure terminals communicate with trusted central servers.
+Transmitter-device-independence can be naturally established by certifying nonlocal correlations in an asymmetric model, thereby placing the problem within the framework of quantum steering~\cite{wiseman2007Steering,uolaQuantumSteering2020}.
+Indeed, quantum steering has been harnessed as the resource to implement one-sided device-independent (1sDI) QKD.
+The concept was first implied by entropic uncertainty relations~\cite{tomamichelUncertaintyRelationSmooth2011} and later formalized through operational 1sDI-QKD protocols~\cite{tomamichelTightFinitekeyAnalysis2012}.
+Experimental realizations were first achieved in continuous-variable (CV) systems~\cite{gehringImplementationContinuousvariableQuantum2015,walkExperimentalDemonstrationGaussian2016}, but their security requirements remain stringent and consequently limit the communication distance.
+A discrete-variable (DV) 1sDI-QKD protocol has also been proposed~\cite{branciardOnesidedDeviceindependentQuantum2012}, but remains experimentally unrealized owing to its marginal relaxation on the experimental requirement and its vulnerability to coherent attacks.
+Recent numerical techniques~\cite{masiniOnesidedDIQKDSecure2026,brownComputingConditionalEntropies2021,brownDeviceindependentLowerBounds2024} suggest that a 1sDI-QKD protocol could reach a secure communication distance comparable to those of conventional QKD systems, but the experimental validation and performance benchmaking are still lacking.

-In this work, we formalize transmitter-device-independence based on quantum steering and propose a 1sDI protocol with semi-transmitter-device-independence (STDI).
-The STDI scenario has a layout integrating the untrusted entanglement source into the transmitter as an individual part.
-Another individual part performing measurements is treated as black box.
-We validate our STDI-QKD using polarization-entanglement system, presenting the first DV 1sDI-QKD experimental demonstration.
+However, 1sDI-QKD does not constitute a faithful execution of quantum steering, as it decouples the causality of the measurement choices.
+In this work, we formalize transmitter-device-independence on the basis of faithful quantum steering, and identify a signaling loophole in existing 1sDI-QKD implementations that adopt a quantum steering architecture.
+Building on the 1sDI framework, we propose a TDI protocol that eliminates the signaling loophole through introducing a photon-storage mechanism.
+This protocol operates under a no-signaling condition tailored to the cryptographic scenario, thereby enabling practical TDI quantum cryptography.
+Finally, we experimentally validate the protocol in a fully photonic platform based on polarization encoding, paving the way for practical implementations of TDI-QKD.